softworkz/embyuserwiki/Sync.md

 The sync feature allows you to copy content to external devices for backup purposes, archiving in multiple resolutions, and offline viewing.

-## Mobile Sync

-Mobile sync feature allows you to copy your content to mobile devices for offline viewing.
-Sync jobs are created using either the server's web interface or an Emby app on a mobile device.
-The server will then convert the media for the device as necessary.
-The apps will then sync the content by running a periodic background sync process.

-The apps that currently support syncing are:

-* **Android**
-* **Windows 8.1**

-The feature is coming soon to:

-* **iOS**
-* **Windows Phone**

 ## Cloud Sync

 Cloud sync allows you to copy content to cloud storage accounts, for backup as well as archiving in multiple resolutions.